ExaFEL/exafel_project/kpp-sim/yb_lyso/README.md

-This directory presents the processing case of 130,000 diffraction patterns from Yb-Lysozyme, on Perlmutter.
-08/01/2023.
+<h2>This directory presents the processing case of 130,000 diffraction patterns from Yb-Lysozyme, on Perlmutter.
+08/01/2023.</h2>

 Github branch pre-requisites:<br>
 cctbx_project/nxmx_writer_experimental<br>